atlassian-labs/atlaspack/packages/dev/atlaspack-link/README.md

 By default, `atlaspack-link` will link to packages in the same location where `atlaspack-link` is found.
-But it is common to want to link other worktrees of Parcel, and it's not fun to have to first re-link `atlaspack-link` to a new location.
+But it is common to want to link other worktrees of Atlaspack, and it's not fun to have to first re-link `atlaspack-link` to a new location.

-For this reason, `atlaspack-link` accepts a `packageRoot` argument, which specifies a path to a Parcel `packages` directory.
+For this reason, `atlaspack-link` accepts a `packageRoot` argument, which specifies a path to a Atlaspack `packages` directory.
 Links will then be made to packages in that location instead of the default.